naacl2022-reproducibility-track/naacl2022-reproducibility-track.github.io/index.md

 layout: home
 ---

 This is the homepage for the new [Reproducibility Track](https://2022.naacl.org/blog/reproducibility-track/) introduced at [NAACL 2022](https://2022.naacl.org/).
 If you are interested in participating, please join our [Slack workspace](https://join.slack.com/t/cs-b5i1449/shared_invite/zt-16nrrhflc-gPPQwvU7OQCEoO8YG393Ng).
 You can also reach us [via email](mailto:naacl-2022-reproducibility-track@googlegroups.com).
+Please submit the relevant information required to participate in [this form](https://forms.office.com/pages/responsepage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAAO__QPVZQtUMlgwWktNSVo0NVBDQ1JXTkdESFc4NFdBWC4u).

 <!-- Output copied to clipboard! -->